santdeleon/liquidrainbowpony-design-system/README.md

-# The Amoeba Design System
+# The Liquidrainbowpony Design System